 \section{Introduction}

-Text-to-image (T2I) generation models are emerging techniques that produce high-quality images based on natural language descriptions in the input prompt, such as ``A photo of a hill full of sheep.''
-These models have quickly gained significant popularity due to their ease of use, along with the quality and flexibility of the generated images.
-Among them, the most representative variants of T2I model include Stable diffusion~\cite{rombach2022high}, Imagen~\cite{imagen}, and DALL·E 3~\cite{dalle3}.
-These models are being widely adopted across various industries, significantly transforming sectors worldwide.
-For example, advertisers and marketers are leveraging this technology to create compelling content that enhances consumer engagement and brand recall.

-\mypara{Motivation.} Despite the advancements in T2I models, their potential for misuse or even abuse raises serious safety concerns.
-Recent studies~\cite{schramowski2023safe,Rando2022RedTeamingTS} have demonstrated that the T2I models prone to generate NSFW (Not Safe For Work) imagery, such as those related to violence and child-unsafe, when prompted with unsafe text prompts.
+Text-to-image (T2I) generative models, exemplified by Stable Diffusion~\cite{rombach2022high} and DALL·E 3~\cite{dalle3}, have revolutionized visual content creation by synthesizing high-fidelity images from natural language descriptions.
+Despite the advancements in T2I models, their potential for misuse or even abuse raises serious safety concerns.
+Recent studies~\cite{schramowski2023safe,Rando2022RedTeamingTS} have demonstrated that the T2I models are prone to generating NSFW (Not Safe For Work) imagery, such as those related to violence and child-unsafe, when prompted with unsafe text prompts.